 Laozi did not have a successful career during the Zhou Dynasty.
 During the reign of King Wen, he was a librarian, handling books and archives.
 When King Wu ascended the throne, again he was assigned a low-ranking position.

 That did not bother Laozi.
-Life may have been hard, and his social status may have been low, but his mind was set on practising the Way.
+Life may have been hard, and his social status may have been low, but his mind was set on practicing the Way.

 The code of etiquette and ethics that the first kings of Zhou established had degenerated by the Spring and Autumn Period.
 Laozi was about to leave China.
 He mounted a water buffalo and headed west together with his servant.

 The governor of Hangu Pass was named Yin Xi.
 He had a relatively smooth career in the imperial court, but he was not interested in working as an official.
-Fortune-tellers had told him he was destined to practise the Way.
+Fortune-tellers had told him that he was destined to practice the Way.
 Therefore, his goal in life was to look for a master to teach him the Way.
-He had learnt the basics of Taoism and was able to distinguish the aura of sages.
+He had learned the basics of Taoism and was able to distinguish the aura of sages.

 “Once we reach the Western Regions, there will be no way I can get my money back.
 Nobody has suffered greater injustice than me!”
 Xu Jia thought.